Epicodus-Curriculum/c-sharp-full-stack/3a_classwork_to_do_places_youve_been_packing_list_and_more.md

 * A place should be represented by a `Place` class.
 Begin by giving it the property `cityName`.

-* After testing all model logic and developing controllers and views this application, expand your `Place` model to include relevant properties like picture(s), how long you stayed, whom you travelled with, a journal entry, and so on.
+* After testing all model logic and developing controllers and views this application, expand your `Place` model to include relevant properties like picture(s), how long you stayed, whom you traveled with, a journal entry, and so on.
 Integrate these into your controllers and views.

 * At the very least, this app should include RESTful Index, New, Create, and Show routes for the `Place` class.